LetsDNS/letsdns/docs/source/config.rst

   Fully qualified name of the domain or subdomain to be operated on.

-- hostname = *somehost*
+- hostname = *somehost | .*

-  Short hostname without domain.
-Required for the *dane-tlsa* action.
+  Either a hostname without domain, or a single dot character.
+The latter denotes the domain apex.

 - keyfile = */path/to/key.json*